 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.

-Our group didn’t arrive in the city till about noon.
-Immediately we marched off to the Prague Castle Complex – considered to be the largest coherent complex in the world and home to the President of the Czech Republic.
+Our group didn’t arrive in Prague till about noon.
+Immediately we marched off to the Prague Castle Complex – considered to be the largest coherent complex in the world and home to the President of Czechia.

 Next up was a line-up to get inside the St. Vitus Cathedral.
 We seemed to get lucky, perhaps because the weather was a little dreary, because despite first appearances it moved quickly.
 Seeing the soaring Gothic architecture dating to 1344 was worth every minute of the wait.
 It’s one of those experiences where words can never capture what you feel inside.

 After the cathedral be sure to take some time to explore the winding cobblestone streets of what is called Lesser Town.

 Go for a walk in the parks and gardens near the castle

 From there our group moved away from the crowds and made our way to the beautiful parks and gardens south of the castle and west of the river.
 There’s quite a network of trails with some offering spectacular views of the city and its red-tiled roofs.

 After exploring the park we made our way through a maze of narrow streets to arrive at Kampa Park beside the Vltava River.

 Take a boat tour in Prague

 Rent a boat or take one of the boat cruises on the Vltava River, the longest river at 400 kilometres in Czechia.
 You get great views from the boat of both the Charles Bridge and the Prague Castle Complex.